 Now, users can discover places that their friends like while on the go.
 The feature also displays local venues that their friends “like” or have highly recommended.
 With all the recent emphasis on localization, Facebook offers the perfect portal for users to review local restaurants and businesses.

 The information they share can be helpful resources for all those in their friendship networks or business circles.
 These businesses can then secure higher ratings via favorable recommendations from their customers.
-This not only increases their leads and revenue, it also moves them up in the search results as well.
+This not only increases their leads and revenue, but it also moves them up in the search results as well.

 Websites Go Mobile

-Mobile websites seems to be the current trend in websites.
+Mobile websites seem to be the current trend in websites.
 Since last year, countless businesses have invested in mobile websites to attract mobile customers.
 This is partly due to the high numbers of transactions and sales across wireless networks.
 In fact, mobile websites procure a 75% higher rate of engagement than regular sites.
 Mobile-friendly websites will continue to grow in the commercial spectrum in 2013.
-In fact, 1 in 5 mobile website visit results in an immediate call to the business.
+In fact, 1 in 5 mobile website visits results in an immediate call to the business.
 This has energized both the mobile consumer market and its patrons.
 According to industry experts, the rapid growth will result in more Americans accessing the web via mobile than desktop.